kevin-foreman/one-minute-manager/README.md

 ## License

-The license used for this project is
+The license used for this project is AGPL v3.

 ## Screenshot
 ![alt text](assets/images/screenshot.png)